Muhammad Ali: Spoken word poetry

-He has been cited as an inspiration by rappers such as LL Cool J, Public Enemy's Chuck D, Jay-Z, Eminem, Sean Combs, Slick Rick, Nas and MC Lyte.
-Ali has been referenced in a number of hip hop songs, including Migos "Fight Night", The Game's "Jesus Piece", Nas' "The Message", The Sugarhill Gang's "Rapper's Delight", the Fugees' "Ready or Not", EPMD's "You're a Customer" and Will Smith's "Gettin' Jiggy wit It".

 Professional wrestling

 Ali was involved with professional wrestling at different times in his career.

 On June 1, 1976, as Ali was preparing for his bout with Inoki, he attended a match featuring Gorilla Monsoon.
 After the match was over, Ali removed his shirt and jacket and confronted professional wrestler Gorilla Monsoon in the ring after his match at a World Wide Wrestling Federation show in Philadelphia Arena.
 After dodging a few punches, Monsoon put Ali in an airplane spin and dumped him to the mat.
 Ali stumbled to the corner, where his associate Butch Lewis convinced him to walk away.

 On March 31, 1985, Ali was the special guest referee for the main event of the inaugural WrestleMania event.

 In 1995, Ali led a group of Japanese and American professional wrestlers, including his 1976 opponent Antonio Inoki and Ric Flair, on a sports diplomacy mission to North Korea.
 Ali was guest of honor at the record-breaking Collision in Korea, a wrestling event with the largest attendance of all time.

+Ali was inducted into the WWE Hall of Fame by The Undertaker at the 2024 ceremony.